nauam/Courses/docs/learning/tutorial/acls.md

     ```
 1. Click Save

->The code tells QW Control to Allow Alice to run adhoc commands.
+>The code tells Rundeck to Allow Alice to run adhoc commands.
 :::
 ::::